Location, location, location

 A month later, on Nov.
 2, 2017, the government-industry team completed another big event: Factory Mission Readiness Testing, which validated the command and control interactions between the satellite and the GPS OCX’s launch and checkout system, from simulated launch through early orbit.

-“We’re making consistent, steady progress, and that’s driving us toward a successful launch next year,” said Bill Sullivan, Raytheon’s GPS OCX program manager.
+“We’re making consistent, steady progress, and that’s driving us toward a successful launch in 2018,” said Bill Sullivan, Raytheon’s GPS OCX program manager.

 Because GPS is so broadly used, a system crash would cause serious financial, societal and national security issues.
 As such, it's a potential target for cyberattacks.
 To protect the system from hackers, Raytheon used robust cyber protections in OCX, securing the system against malicious cyber threats.